jcavell/security-guide-for-developers/README.md

 - protect against [clickjacking](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet) by using the "X-Frame-Options: DENY" HTTP Header
 - Don’t use [JSONP](http://stackoverflow.com/questions/3839966/can-anyone-explain-what-jsonp-is-in-layman-terms) to send sensitive data.
 Since JSONP is valid JavaScript, it’s not protected by the same-origin policy
 - do not eval any non-verified String (e.g. don't eval a String expected to contain JSON - use JSON.parse instead)
-- do not store sensitive information or session ids in [LocalStorage](https://www.sitepoint.com/html5-local-storage-revisited/) (it is always accessible via javascript)
+- do not store session ids in [LocalStorage](https://www.sitepoint.com/html5-local-storage-revisited/).
+Think carefully before putting any sensitive data in local storage, even when encrypted
-- use the object sessionStorage instead of localStorage if persistence longer than the browser session is not required
+- prefer sessionStorage to localStorage if persistence longer than the browser session is not required
 - validate URLs passed to XMLHttpRequest.open (browsers allow these to be cross-domain)
 - only use [WebSockets](http://www.html5rocks.com/en/tutorials/websockets/basics/) over TLS (wss://) and be aware that communication can be spoofed / hijacked through XSS
 - use [different subdomains](https://www.gov.uk/service-manual/operations/operating-servicegovuk-subdomains.html) for public facing web pages, static assets and administration